-Each spoke works, with varying degrees of efficiency and accuracy, to connect with customers and prospects, and to generate sales.
-This is great, after all the best way to build your brand is to have customers try your product, but the Hub and Spoke strategy goes further.
-Where it makes sense, you want to draw your best customers into the website, where they can gain even more value from your business, value that goes beyond functional benefits.
-The spokes should provide a conduit through which you can both generate sales, and attract your best customers to the hub, where you can deliver additional value.
+Use online marketing spokes to draw your best customers into your website.
+Use the website as a fulcrum, use it to create even more value from your business, value beyond functional benefits.
+The spokes provide a conduit through which you can both generate sales and attract your best customers to the hub, where you can deliver additional value.

 The essence of strategy is sacrifice — David Ogilvy

 Don’t try to boil the ocean.
 Start online marketing with one thing.
 We recommend email marketing because it’s efficient, it’s focussed on customers and it can lead to the other channels, but get it right first.
 I’m not the only one who thinks this is a good plan.
 MailChimp, our preferred partner for small business email marketing, added social media and online advertising to their platform.
 How cool is that?

 Once you have email marketing down, social media marketing can be an efficient way to get a simple message out to lots of people.
 It can target consumers in a specific geography.
 This makes it an efficient prospecting spoke.
 Why prospecting?
 Because advertising is a unidirectional medium, which is why it’s better suited to prospect marketing.
 Use it to draw prospects into your website.

 Design your small business website to attract your best customers, make it easy for your best customers to connect with your business.
 Use email marketing to nurture and reward your best customers.
 Use online marketing to find prospects and bring them to your website.